Limited liability partnership: Kazakhstan

-An LLP in Kazakhstan is a corporate body, and in fact, is a Limited Liability Corporation (LLC).
+An LLP in Kazakhstan is a corporate body, and in fact, is a limited liability corporation (LLC).
 Partners cannot conduct business on their own, and it is the corporate body that conducts the business.

 There is also a concept of "simple partnership" in Kazakhstan law, which corresponds more closely to the general concept of partnership, but it is not widely used and is not well developed in Kazakhstan.

 Kenya

 In Kenya, limited liability partnerships have a legal personality distinct from its member partners.
 The liability of the partners is limited to any amount that may remain unpaid over the capital of the partnership.
 However, partners may be deemed liable for omissions or actions done by themselves if they lacked the relevant authority from the partnership or the affected party knew that such partner lacked authority or had no reason to believe that such person was a partner in the partnership.
 Registration is what vests such legal personality upon the entity.
 Registration is done by the registrar of companies after meeting.
-The requirements are set out in the Limited Liability Partnership Act of 2011.
+The requirements are set out in the Limited Liability Partnership Act 2011.

 Nigeria

 In Nigeria, limited liability partnerships (LLP) have legal personality.
 However, one must register a partnership first before it can gain the status of limited liability partnerships.
-Either way the liability of the partners are limited.
+Either way, the liability of the partners is limited.

 Poland

 A close equivalent to limited liability partnerships under Polish law is the spółka partnerska, where all partners are jointly and severally liable for the partnership's debts apart from those arising from another partner's misconduct or negligence.
-This partnership type is only addressed to representatives of some "high risk" occupations, such as lawyers, medicine doctors, tax advisers, accountants, brokers, sworn translators etc.
+This partnership type is only permitted for representatives of some "high risk" occupations, such as lawyers, medicine doctors, tax advisers, accountants, brokers, sworn translators etc.